 February, 2013 - "Goals and Affect" by Plemmons and Weiss appeared in New Developments In Goal Setting and Performance

 We are developing a database of people who are interested in participating in our research.
-If you would like to join our database and potentially participate in a research for compensation please go to our research participation page.
-The link is in the menu at the top of this page.
+If you would like to help us learn about work and potentially receive compensation for doing so, please click the button below.